utsavanand2/docs/docs/get-started/quickstart-tcp-ssh.md

 If running the inlets client on the same host as SSH, you can simply set `PROXY_TO_HERE` to `localhost`.
 Or if you are running SSH on a different computer to the inlets client, then you can specify a DNS entry or an IP address like `192.168.0.15`.

-### Configure the ssh agent
+### Configure the local ssh agent

 The exit-server is already using port 22 for SSH access.
-This means you need to configure the machine to listen for ssh connections on another port, let's use 2222 which is a standard alternative:
+This means you need to configure the local machine to listen for ssh connections on another port, let's use 2222 which is a standard alternative:

 If you find the line in  `/etc/ssh/sshd_config` near the top that is `Port 22`, make sure it's un-commented and add `Port 2222`.